 On this trip we stay at centrally located 3 star hotels and high standard hostels in ensuite private rooms.
-For example in in Barcelona we stay in the heart of the Gothic Quarter in the most centrally located area of the city near La Rambla.
+For example, in Barcelona we stay in the heart of the Gothic Quarter in the most centrally located area of the city near La Rambla.
 In Rome we stay at an elegant hotel near the central Piazza Santa Maria Maggiore, close to the city center and the main train station.
 Our hotel in Munich is a favorite, right in the city center with modern rooms and fast wifi–perfect for Facetiming home and telling your parents all about your adventures!

 For safety reasons, we do not publish the names of the accommodations we use.
 We just do not want to broadcast on a public forum where a group is staying.
 Participants and parents, of course, are given access to our secure parent website where you will be able to access all information regarding accommodations.